mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

     CUME_DIST = (Position Number) / (Total number of rows)

-    During a tie for position number last occurence row number value is considered
+    During a tie for position number last occurrence row number value is considered

 - `PERCENT_RANK()`: Computes the relative rank of a row within a partition as a percentage, ranging from 0 to 1.